 E-Trade manages three main trading platforms that are available to the company’s clients.
 The trading platforms include:

 The E-Trade Pro trading platform is a more advanced platform for its largest and most active customers.
 It is available to traders who maintain a brokerage account balance with at least $250,000 or that complete at least 30 trades per quarter.
-Traders get access to advanced features like strategy scanner and back-testing capabilities.
-Teh platform also offers customizable charting.
+Traders get access to advanced features like strategy scanners and back-testing capabilities.
+The platform also offers customizable charting.